Women can expect to get their first period (menarche) at any time between the ages of nine and 15.

 When you first get your period it is a sign that your body is mature enough to have children.
 It may be irregular at first but then, in most women, it will happen once a month and last for between three and seven days.Learn more

 Even though periods are a normal and natural part of a woman’s life, many women find that their periods are an intrusion in their day-to-day life.
 Making a number of lifestyle changes can help with the low level discomfort associated with periods.Learn more

 Heavy periods affect around one in five Australian women and can impact enormously on their day-to-day lives.Learn more

 Endometriosis is a common condition affecting around one in ten of all women.
-It is a condition where tissue, which normally lines the uterus, is found in abnormal sites around the body. usually in the pelvis.
-It can cause pelvic pain and infertility.Learn more
+It is a condition where tissue, similar to the inner lining of the uterus is found in other sites around the body.
+Most often endometriosis is found in the pelvis and can affectLearn more

 The Women’s does not accept any liability to any person for the information or advice (or use of such information or advice) which is provided on the Website or incorporated into it by reference.
 The Women’s provide this information on the understanding that all persons accessing it take responsibility for assessing its relevance and accuracy.
 Women are encouraged to discuss their health needs with a health practitioner.
 If you have concerns about your health, you should seek advice from your health care provider or if you require urgent care you should go to the nearest Emergency Dept.